Kang-Ji-2048/kang-ji.github.io/README.md

 ## About me

-I'm a 2nd year student at UCL studying Bsc Data Science, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are elegant in their simplicity (eg, MENACE).
-I'm also interested in the way generating functions are able to store so much information as well as their uniqueness.
-I am also interested in approaches/corrections for (arbritrary) decisions, such as the 5% significance level\
+I'm a 2nd year student at UCL studying Bsc Data Science, I have a particular interest in biostatistics and the general implementation of statistical methods in healthcare and medicine.
-Outside of stats and coding, I enjoy baking, playing badminton and taking long walks and spending time with my 🐐
+Outside of statistics and coding, I enjoy baking, playing badminton and taking long walks and spending time with my 🐐

-### Projects and fun competitions (in order of value)
+### Projects and fun competitions
-- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde) FILE HERE
+- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde)
-- MySQL Charity Database Design for Tracking SDGs FILE HERE
+- MySQL Charity Database Design for Tracking SDGs
 - CanSat competition in conjunction with ESA
 - Linear Analysis of Archivex physics papers
 - Themepark Modelling with Python